-The National Foundation on Fitness, Sports and Nutrition was created to serve and support the Council's mission to engage, educate, and empower all Americans across the lifespan to adopt a healthy lifestyle that includes regular physical activity and good nutrition.
+The National Fitness Foundation was created to serve and support the Council's mission to engage, educate, and empower all Americans across the lifespan to adopt a healthy lifestyle that includes regular physical activity and good nutrition.

 The members of the Foundation's Board of Directors are appointed by the Secretary of Health and Human Services in consultation with the leadership of Congress.
 The inaugural Board of Directors was appointed on March 22, 2011 by HHS Secretary Kathleen Sebelius.

 Explore ways you can enjoy living a healthy and active life.Learn more about #0to60 campaign